 Ready for Kindergarten

 It is never too early to start preparing your child for success in school and that is exactly what the READY! for Kindergarten program will do.
 Parents of children birth to five years old will attend three workshops a year where they will receive FREE materials and toys and learn how to use them at home with their child, all in preparation for Kindergarten.
-The workshops are facilitated by Springfield Public School teachers and are held at various schools and community centers throughout the city.
+The workshops are currently being done virtually.

 Parenting isn’t always easy!
 The Active Parent workshops provide parents with basic tools and skills to help navigate the world of parenting.
 Topics to include: